-If you have a huge amount of debt that you are struggling to repay and provided that you expect to be in such unfavorable situation for a long time (due to permanent unemployment or illness for example) then the best way to get rid of the debt is to file for bankruptcy.
-Here again you have the two options of whether to file for Chapter 7 or for Chapter 13 and you should consult an attorney who will tell you for which procedure you are eligible and which one is better in your personal situation.
-Bear in mind that after a bankruptcy your credit score will be damaged and will be very hard for you to get a new loan or mortgage.
-The record of a bankruptcy can stay for up to 10 years, however, some attorneys offer possibilities of how to rebuild your credit history quicker so you should double check that as well.
+If you have a huge amount of debt that you are struggling to repay and provided that you expect to be in such an unfavorable situation for a long time (due to permanent unemployment or illness for example) then the best way to get rid of the debt is to file for bankruptcy.
+Here again, you have the two options of whether to file for Chapter 7 or for Chapter 13 which is why you should consult a bankruptcy attorney from somewhere like https://www.ljacobsonlaw.com/pa/harrisburg-bankruptcy-attorney/ who will tell you for which procedure you are eligible as well as which one is better in your personal situation.
+Bear in mind that after bankruptcy your credit score will be damaged and will be very hard for you to get a new loan or mortgage.
+The record of bankruptcy can stay for up to 10 years, however, some attorneys offer possibilities of how to rebuild your credit history quicker so you should double-check that as well.

 When student loans are really hard to repay